top of page

 7. Operational Efficiency Gains

+AI is also transforming back-office operations.
 Support platforms like Gorgias now use AI to auto-resolve common tickets, suggest responses, and intelligently route issues—reducing response times without increasing headcount.

 Final Thought